miguelsndc/earth-hour-2021/README.md

 ## 📚 What I've learned?

 ✔ Multipage Websites with Next.js;<br>
-✔ More about Components - Reusing thems<br>
+✔ More about Components - Reusing them<br>
 ✔ Deploy to vercel via Git repo<br>

 ## :rocket: Wanna see it running locally on your machine ?